digikin/terraform-gcp-project/README.md

 ```
 ### Objectives:

 Generally speaking as each environment goes up (dev -> nonprod -> prod) security for a project becomes more strict.
-To achieve this copy the module's main.tf
+To achieve this change the environments main.tf modules source to point at the corresponding module environments folder.
 `_modules/services/dev/main.tf` into `_modules/services/nonprod/main.tf`
 then reduce the amout of API's that are enabled or remove subnets upon project creation.

+Inside the modules folder `/_modules/services/nonprod/main.tf` alter the list of APIs that get enabled.
+The same goes for `/_modules/services/prod/main.tf` file.

 In each environment the only part that changes per environment main.tf is the **source** part of the module.